 Since 1976, the Association of Consulting Engineering Companies British Columbia (ACEC-BC) has been the voice of consulting engineering companies in BC.
-Our purpose is to advance the business interests of consulting engineering firms in BC, through advocacy, creating opportunity for collaboration and building profile for members and the industry.
+Our purpose is to advance the business interests of consulting engineering firms in BC, through advocacy, creating opportunity for collaboration, and building profile for members and the industry.

-For more than 20-years ACEC-BC has produced a comprehensive fee guideline to support firms practicing consulting engineering in BC and BC based clients in determining appropriate minimum fees for services.
+ACEC-BC produces this comprehensive fee guideline to support firms practicing consulting engineering in BC and BC based clients in determining appropriate minimum fees for services.

-This guideline provides information on suggested minimum hourly rates for consulting practice by engineers and technologists.
-The guideline recognizes average fees across the province and does not consider local or specialty markets where conditions may support higher fees.
+This guideline provides information on suggested minimum hourly rates for consulting practice by engineers and technologists and mark-up on disbursements.
+It recognizes average fees across the province and does not consider local or specialty markets where conditions may support higher fees.
+Similarly, the fee guideline does not consider risk premiums to manage contractual or other risk.
+Where risk is escalated, consultants are strongly encouraged to consider pricing risk in their fee.
+The guideline is not intended to cover highly specialised services like expert witness.

 Clients seeking information regarding selection of a consulting engineering firm should consult the Federation of Canadian Municipalities National Guide to Sustainable Infrastructure Best Practice Guide on Selecting a Professional Consultant.
-The guide and other resources regarding best practice selection may be found at yes2qbs.com.
+The guide and other resources regarding best practice selection may be found at yes2qbs.com